-The American Civil War was fought from 1861 and officially ended in 1865.
-The war began when Virginia and ten other southern states seceded from the Union and joined the Confederacy in response to the election of Abraham Lincoln in the spring of 1861.
-After four years of war and the Confederacy’s defeat in the Civil War, the slow process of reconstructing the nation.
-In 1865, President Lincoln was assassinated and the task of reconstruction was placed on President Andrew Johnson.
+The American Civil War was fought between 1861 and 1865.
+The war began after eleven southern states, including Virginia, seceded from the United States in the months after Abraham Lincoln was elected president in November 1860.
+After four years of war and the Confederacy’s defeat, the slow process of reconstructing the nation began.
+After President Lincoln's assassination in 1865 the task of reconstruction was placed on President Andrew Johnson.

-Citation: Letter from Secretary of State Fish to Governor Walker, January 26, 1870, Accession 40233, Gilbert Walker Executive Papers, The Library of Virginia, Richmond, Virginia.
+Citation: Letter from Secretary of State Fish to Governor Walker, January 26, 1870, Gilbert Walker Executive Papers, Accession 40233, Library of Virginia, Richmond, Virginia.

 Using Context Clues: Using context clues found in the document, what is the basis for the document?
 What event has occurred?

 Think About It: List two requirements needed for the former Confederate states to have their representatives admitted to Congress.